AGRINFO AGRINFO logo

 Under the EUDR (Regulation 2023/1115), EU operators must only trade and sell cattle, cocoa, coffee, palm oil, rubber, soya, wood and their products on the EU market if they are “deforestation-free” and “legal”.
 EU companies putting these products on the EU market must issue a due diligence statement that includes the country or countries of production, and geolocation of all plots of land where the products were produced [see EU Deforestation Regulation (EUDR)].

-The European Commission now proposes to delay the application dates to 30 December 2025 for large EU companies and to 30 June 2026 for micro- and small EU companies.
+The EUDR obligations will now apply from 30 December 2025 for large EU companies and to 30 June 2026 for micro- and small EU companies.

 Why?